 School of Humanities & Social Sciences

 Thesis - Open Access

 Number of Pages

 In young adult literature, the reader finds most of the same genres as are available for adult fiction.
 One of the challenges that readers of young adult literature face is that, although some progress has been made to develop and feature minority characters and protagonists, minorities are still underrepresented in young adult literature.
 Although young adult historical fiction features more minority protagonists, this is ordinarily done because historical fiction lends itself as an educational tool, where history, geography, and social studies can be illuminated through the genre.
 As demographics in the United States continue to change and as minority groups have greater representation in the U. S., young adult literature should include more minority protagonists.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Martin, Patty L., "Minority Protagonists in the Young Adult Historical Fiction Novel" (2006).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 305.